-- 651.2.
-The evaluation to ambient temperature conditions must account for heat generated by the contents, which may be such that the maximum temperature of some package components may be considerably in excess of the maximum of 70°C required for a Type A package design. - 651.3.
-See also paras 637.1, 653.1, 653.2, 655.1-655.9 and 664.1-664.3 and Appendix V. - 651.4.
+653.2.
+The evaluation with respect to ambient temperature conditions must account for heat generated by the contents, which may be such that the maximum temperature of some package components may be considerably in excess of the maximum of $70^{\circ}$ C required for a Type A package design.

+653.3.
+See also paras 639.1, 655.1, 655.2, 657.1-657.9 and 666.1-666.3 and Appendix V.

+653.4.
 Practical tests may be used to determine the internal and external temperatures of the package under normal conditions by simulating the heat source due to radioactive decay of the contents with electrical heaters.
 In this way, the heat source can be controlled and measured.
 Such tests should be performed in a uniform and steady thermal environment (i.e. fairly constant ambient temperature, still air and minimum heat input from external sources such as sunlight).
-The package with its heat source should be held under test for sufficient time to allow the temperatures of interest to reach steady state.
-The test ambient temperature and internal heat source should be measured and used to adjust linearly all measured package temperatures to those corresponding to a 38°C ambient temperature. - 651.5.
+The package, with its heat source, should be held under test for sufficient time to allow the temperatures of interest to reach steady state.
+The test ambient temperature and internal heat source should be measured and used to adjust, linearly, all measured package temperatures to those corresponding to a 38°C ambient temperature.

+653.5.
 For tests performed in uncontrolled environments (e.g. outside), ambient variations (e.g. diurnal) may make it impossible to achieve constant steady state temperatures.
 In such cases, the periodic quasi-steady-state temperatures should be measured (both ambient and package), allowing correlations to be made between ambient and package average temperatures.
-These results, together with data on the internal heat source, can be used to predict package temperatures corresponding to a steady 38°C ambient temperature. - 652.1.
+These results, together with data on the internal heat source, can be used to predict package temperatures corresponding to a steady 38°C ambient temperature.

+653.6 In some cases, national standards and/or the technical specification of the package contents define a maximum allowable temperature; these contents temperature limits should be adhered to.

+654.1.
 The surface temperatures of packages containing heat generating radioactive material will rise above the ambient temperature.
-Surface temperature restrictions are necessary to protect adjacent cargo from potential damage and to protect persons handling packages during loading and unloading. - 652.2.
-With a surface temperature limit of 50°C at the maximum ambient temperature of 38°C, other cargo will not become overheated nor will anyone handling or touching the surface suffer a burn.
-A higher surface temperature is permitted under exclusive use (except for transport by air); see para.
-653 of the Transport Regulations and paras 653.1-653.3.
+Surface temperature restrictions are necessary to protect adjacent cargo from potential damage and to protect persons handling packages during loading and unloading.

+654.2.
+With a surface temperature limit of 50°C at the maximum ambient temperature of 38°C, other cargo will not become overheated nor will anyone handling or touching the surface suffer burns.
+A higher surface temperature is permitted under exclusive use (except for transport by air) (see para.
+655 of the Transport Regulations and paras 655.1-655.3).